-Each student will present at least one case study during the course.
+Each student will be expected to prepare and present at least one case study during the course.
 Grading for the class will be based 30% on the midterm, 20% on the case study presentation, 40% on the final exam and 10% on class participation.
-The Final Exam may either be a take-home case study or an in-class exam.
+The Final Exam may either be a take-home case study or an inclass exam.
 Students will receive further information about the Final after the midterm exam results are determined.